ChatScript/ChatScript/WIKI/ChatScript-System-Functions-Manual.md

 The argument is the name of a match variable.
 Whatever it has memorized will be used to locate the corresponding series of words in the original raw input from the user that led to this match.
+That is, the value is prior to any spell correction done by ChatScript.

-E.g., if the input was: _I lick ice crem_, the converted input became _I lick ice_create_ and you'd memorized the food onto a match variable, then you could do `^original(_0)` and get back _ice crem_.
+E.g., if the input was: _I lick ice crem_, the converted input became _I lick ice_cream_ and you'd memorized the food onto a match variable, then you could do `^original(_0)` and get back _ice crem_.

 Another example: